Acid attack: Iran

 According to Afshin Molavi, in the early years of the revolution and following the mandating of the covering of hair by women in Iran, some women were threatened with acid attacks by Islamic vigilantes for failing to wear hijab.

 Recently, acid assault in Iran has been met with increased sanctions.
 The Sharia code of qisas, or equivalence justice, required a caught perpetrator of acid violence to pay a fine and may be blinded with acid in both eyes.
 Under Iranian law, victims or their families can ask a court's permission to enact "qisas" either by taking the perpetrator's life in murder cases or inflicting an equivalent injury on his or her body.
 One victim, Ameneh Bahrami, sentenced her attacker to be blinded in 2008.
 However, as of 31 July 2011, she pardoned her attacker, thereby absolving Majid Movahedi of his crime and halting the retributive justice of Qisas.

 In October 2014, a series of acid attacks on women occurred in the city of Isfahan, resulting in demonstrations and arrests of journalists who had covered the attacks.
 The attacks were thought by many Iranians to be the work of conservative Islamist vigilantes, but the Iranian government denies this.

+Acid attack survivor Masoumeh Ataei, a vocal advocate for other victims of acid attacks, was named to the BBC 100 Women in 2015.